 mean really good.
 Not realizing that it was no accident that she looked hot.

 “Louise tells me you’re old friends,” Jen said.
 “We’ll get going and let you two catch up.
 C’mon, Maria.
 Say goodbye to Uncle Red.”

 “Jen, you don’t need to leave ….”

 “Thanks Red, but I’m done and it’s maria’s dinner time.
-Nice to meet you Louise,” Jen said, as they left.
+Nice to meet you Louise.”

 “Yes, I can make it that far in heels,” she said playfully mocking me as she took my arm.

-Seated, we got lost in each other’s eyes and I hoped this was the beginning of a rekindled relationship.
-Thoughts of getting back with her swirled through my mind.
+Seated, we got lost in each other’s eyes as hopes of a rekindled relationship swirled

-I ordered rye and ginger and vodka tonic.
+I ordered rye and ginger and a vodka tonic.